Joseph Hyacinthe François de Paule de Rigaud, Comte de Vaudreuil

-Joseph Hyacinthe François de Paule de Rigaud, comte de Vaudreuil (born 2 March 1740–1817) was a Saint Dominican nobleman at the court of King Louis XVI.
+Joseph Hyacinthe François de Paule de Rigaud, comte de Vaudreuil (2 March 1740 – 1817) was a Saint Dominican French nobleman at the court of King Louis XVI.
 He was the alleged lover of Gabrielle de Polastron, duchesse de Polignac, the favourite of Marie Antoinette and over whom he exerted a powerful influence.

-He was a connoisseur and collector of art, and a patron of artist Élisabeth Vigée Le Brun who painted two known portraits of him in 1784.
+He was a connoisseur and collector of art, and a patron of artist Élisabeth Vigée Le Brun, who painted two known portraits of him in 1784.

 Versailles

 Portrait of the Comte de Vaudreuil by François-Hubert Drouais, 1758.
 He is depicted pointing to his native Saint-Domingue on the map.

 The Comte de Vaudreuil was born in Saint-Domingue, West Indies, the son of Joseph de Rigaud (1706–1764), Marquis de Vaudreuil, the French governor of the island, and his aristocratic white Creole wife, Françoise Guiot de la Mirande.
 His paternal grandfather, Philippe de Rigaud, Marquis de Vaudreuil, was Governor General of New France.
 At the age of nineteen, he entered the army and during the Seven Years' War served as staff officer under Charles, Prince of Soubise.
 When the war ended, he moved to Paris.

 At the French court, he attached himself to the king's youngest brother, the comte d'Artois (later Charles X of France), and formed a strong attachment to the beautiful Gabrielle de Polastron, Duchesse de Polignac, an intimate friend of Queen Marie Antoinette and one of the leaders of high society at Versailles.
 The liaison with Gabrielle de Polastron was viewed as sexual by many observers then and since, but some suggested that Gabrielle's nature was too essentially cold, class-conscious (given Vaudreuil's Creole ancestry) or remote to have succumbed to an affair.
 Many of her friends despised him, but whatever the nature of their relationship, whether it was sexual or not, she found it increasingly hard to resist his domineering demands for her attention and support.
 Vaudreuil, highly cultured and possessed of great charm and fascination for women, also had a violent temper and ambitious nature.